Astrophysical implications of an eternal homogeneous gravitational collapse model with a parametrization of expansion scalar: Formalism of Gravitational Collapse

 \subsection{Junction condition and the Kretschmann Curvature}

-In GR, accoding to the Jebsen-Birkhoff's theorem, the Schwarzschild solution is the exact solution of vaccum Einstein field equations decribing the gravitational fields exterior to a spherically symmetric star.
+In general relativity, accoding to the Jebsen-Birkhoff's theorem, the Schwarzschild solution is the exact solution of vaccum Einstein's field equations decribing the gravitational fields exterior to a spherically symmetric star.
 The Schwarzschild metric is

 where $M$ represent the Newtonian mass of star (also known as Schwarzschild mass) and the coordinate of exterior space-time is $(\tau, \mathbf{r}, \theta, \phi)$.